CrackTheEgg/CrackTheEgg/README.md

 # 👋 Hi, I'm Chris Hegarty (CrackTheEgg)

-🏗️ Former construction project manager now focused on building scalable, intelligent cloud systems with AWS.
+🏗️ Former Construction Project Manager now focused on building scalable, intelligent cloud systems with AWS.

 🔧 I started **Project Atlas** as a structured learning path to move from theoretical AWS knowledge to real-world architecture — and ultimately contribute to global, ethical, cloud-native design.